The President's Analyst: Plot

-Psychiatrist Dr. Sidney Schaefer is chosen by the U.S. government to act as the president's top-secret personal psychoanalyst, from a referral by Don Masters, a Central Enquiries Agency (CEA) assassin who vetted Schaefer while undergoing his own psychoanalysis.
-The decision to choose Schaefer is against the advice of Henry Lux, the diminutive director of the all-male Federal Bureau of Regulation (FBR).
-"Lux" resembles "Electrolux," which, like J. Edgar Hoover, was once a famous make of vacuum cleaner.
+Psychiatrist Dr. Sidney Schaefer is chosen by the U.S. government to serve as the president's top-secret personal psychoanalyst.
+He discovers that one of his patients was in reality, Don Masters, a Central Enquiries Agency (CEA) assassin whose assignment was to observe and vet Schaefer while undergoing his own psychoanalysis.
+Most approve the decision to choose Schaefer except Henry Lux, the diminutive director of the all-male Federal Bureau of Regulation (FBR). ("Lux," from "Electrolux," was a pun on J. Edgar Hoover, whose last name was a famous make of vacuum cleaner.)
 Schaefer is given a home in affluent Georgetown and assigned a comfortable office connected to the White House by a secret tunnel.
 From this location he is to be on call at all hours, to fit the president's hectic schedule.

 However, the president's analyst has a unique problem: there is no one with whom he can talk about the president's top-secret and personal problems.
 As he steadily becomes overwhelmed by stress, Schaefer begins to feel that he is being watched everywhere until he becomes clinically paranoid; he even suspects his sweet girlfriend Nan of spying on him as an agent of the CEA.
-All of Schaefer's paranoid suspicions eventually turn out to be true.
-Still worse, Schaefer has a habit of talking in his sleep.
+Sadly, all of Schaefer's paranoid suspicions eventually turn out to be true.
+Still worse, Schaefer has a habit of talking in his sleep which Lux uses to justify his security concerns.

-Schaefer goes on the run with the help of a "typical" American family in New Jersey who defend him against foreign agents attempting to kidnap him off the street.
-He escapes with the help of a hippie tribe led by the "Old Wrangler", as spies from many nations attempt to kidnap him for the secret information that the president has disclosed to him.
-Meanwhile, agents from the FBR seek him on orders to '"liquidate" him as a national security risk.
-Eventually, Schaefer is found and kidnapped by Canadian Secret Service agents masquerading as a British pop group.
-Schaefer is rescued from the Canadians and an FBR assassin by Kropotkin (Severn Darden), a Russian KGB agent who intends to spirit him away to the Soviet Union.
+Schaefer slips his surveillance and goes on the run with a "typical" American family from New Jersey who are on a Whitehouse tour.
+He then realizes this family is not “typical” when they expertly defend him against foreign agents attempting to kidnap him.
+He escapes again with the help of a hippie tribe/band led by the "Old Wrangler", but spies from many nations track him and attempt to kidnap then extract the secret information that the president disclosed to him.
+Meanwhile, Lux has agents from the FBR seek and '"liquidate" him as a national security risk.
+Eventually, Schaefer is kidnapped by Canadian Secret Service agents masquerading as a British pop group.
+Schaefer is then rescued from the Canadians and an FBR assassin by Kropotkin, a Russian KGB agent who intends to spirit him away to the Soviet Union.
 Kropotkin has second thoughts about his plan following a psychoanalysis session with the doctor during which Kropotkin begins to come to terms with his unrealized hatred of his KGB-chief father for having his mother shot during Joseph Stalin's Purge of 1937.
-Now feeling that he needs the doctor's help to continue his self-analysis, he instead returns him to U.S. soil.
+Now realizing that he will still need Schaefer's help to continue his self-analysis, unlikely to happen in Russia, so he returns him to U.S. soil.